FDA’s anti-vape regs do more harm than good.

 Fourth, speed up FDA’s approval and ‘safer than smoking’ certification of heat-not-burn devices and other promising noncombustible alternatives to cigarettes.

-Fifth, intensify scientific research on the health effects of non-combustibles, to help consumers make informed choices.
+Fifth and finally, intensify scientific research on the health effects of non-combustibles, to help consumers make informed choices.

 Dean Clancy, a former senior Republican official in Congress and the White House, writes on U.S. health reform, budget, and constitutional issues.
 Follow him at deanclancy.com or on twitter @deanclancy.